SmithSamuelM/Papers/whitepapers/KERIArchGroupIssuance.md

 To protect against retrograde attacks on the receiver's time server or internal clock, the receiver saves a single timestamp of the latest time it sees.
 If the network time is even older than the latest saved time, the receiver can refuse to accept messages until the clock catches up.

-The timeliness cache can be made more granular to save timestamps not merely by source AID but by some vector of attributes such as (source AID, message transaction ID).
+The timeliness cache can be made more granular to save timestamps not merely by source AID but by some vector of attributes such as all of or a subset of the following: (source AID, message type, transaction type, transaction ID).

 The timeliness cache can be stored in memory only or persistently on disk.
 The latter consumes more resources and may be less performant but does not induce retries in the event of a reboot of the receiver's process.